Swope Music Building

 Instead of a quota system, students are required to earn a minimum audition score for acceptance into their chosen major program within the School of Music.
 We will notify you of your audition results by email.
 We feel that it is important to return a students' results quickly so that they have time to take sample lessons or shadow students before making commitments enroll at a particular university.
 Passing the School of Music audition does not guarantee admission to West Chester University.
 You must still submit all materials to complete your application and meet all academic requirements in order to be accepted to the University.
 The final admissions decision will be sent by the Office of Admissions.

-The audition has two main parts (intonation & sight-signing, and major level proficiency on an instrument, piano/organ, or voice) that all prospective music majors must complete.
+The audition has two main parts (intonation & sight-singing, and major level proficiency on an instrument, piano/organ, or voice) that all prospective music majors must complete.
 Students interested in pursuing a major in theory & composition or jazz performance have additional audition requirements to complete.
 As all School of Music degree programs require piano classes as a part of the curriculum, we also offer a piano placement exam during the audition for those students who have piano experience and would like to place into a higher level piano class.